Anaphylaxis

 AUSTRALIA

-20 percent of Australians (1 in 5) are affected by allergies and anaphylaxis.
-This figure includes allergies to foods, drugs, insects, venoms, ticks, environmental allergens such as pollen and grasses, latex and chemical products used in cleaning and cosmetics.
+20 percent of Australians have allergies.
+This figure includes allergies to foods, drugs, insects, venoms, ticks, environmental allergens such as pollen and grasses, latex, etc.

 The Common Triggers:

-There are currently more than 170 foods known to have triggered severe allergic reactions, however there are 10 main foods that are the most common triggering allergies and are required to be labelled on food packaging in Australia.
+There are currently more than 170 foods known to have triggered severe allergic reactions, however there are 10 foods that are the most common food allergies in Australia.

-These 10 main foods are: milk, eggs, peanuts, tree nuts, sesame seeds, finned fish, shellfish, wheatsoy and lupin.
+These 10 most common foods are: milk, eggs, peanuts, tree nuts, sesame seeds, finned fish, shellfish, wheatsoy and lupin.
 However, keep in mind any food substance can trigger anaphylaxis based on individual circumstances.

-90 percent of allergic reactions occur from these foods and the Food Standards Code requires suppliers to declare these foods on labels whenever they are present as:
+Food Standards Code (External Link) requires suppliers to declare these foods on labels whenever they are present.

-These reactions can happen with either whole amounts consumed or even through consuming a trace of the substance, smelling the substance or touching the substance.
-As with all allergies, speaking to qualified health care provider will provide diagnosis and advice on management based on individuals circumstances.
+Allergic reactions can happen with either whole amounts consumed or even through consuming a trace of the substance, smelling the substance or touching the substance.
+As with all allergies, speaking to qualified health care provider will provide diagnosis and advice on treatment and management based on individuals circumstances.

 Medication- Medications both over-the-counter, prescription and alternative medicines, can cause an anaphylactic reaction.